Monarda didyma

 The name beebalm is said to come from the use of an extract from the plant that was traditionally used to heal and soothe injuries, including bee stings.
 This is more likely to be the origin of its common name.
 The leaves can be used to season meat.
 Though a bit bitter, the taste is like a combination of mint and oregano.
 The plant has a long history of medicinal use.
 The crushed leaves exude fragrant oil.

 After pollination the flower is replaced by an ovoid nutlet.
 The flowers have no fragrance, but the foliage is aromatic.
 The plant may also form colonies by the growth of rhizomes.
 The plant grows two to five feet high and blooms from July to September.
-The beebalm has a square stem like all mints, and has three to 6 inch long paired leaves with short stems.<
+Scarlet beebalm has a square stem like all mints, and has three to 6 inch long paired leaves with short stems.

-Grows in moist woods, creek/stream banks, also cultivated.
+Grows in moist woods, creek and stream banks, also cultivated.

 Present throughout the state.